daigotanaka/daigotanaka.github.io/over-the-inertia-towards-data-democratization.md

-## How to break the inertia against the data democratization
+## How to overcome organizational inertia towards data democratization

 Silicon Valley companies are all about data-driven decision making...right?